Make Quick Pickled Beets, Easy and Sugar-Free

 Carbs and Servings in Quick Pickled Beets

-Did you know that 3 slices of quick pickled beets in this recipe contain less than 1g of net carbs?
-That means you can enjoy this delicious snack without any guilt!
+Did you know that three slices of quick-pickled beets in this recipe contain less than 1g of net carbs?
+That means you can enjoy this delicious snack without any guilt on a low-carb diet.

-This recipe makes two 16-ounce jars of quick pickled beets using 6 medium-sized beets.
+This recipe fills two 16-ounce jars of quick-pickled beets using six medium-sized beets.
 Keep in mind that the number of carbs will vary based on the number of pieces consumed in a single serving unless you can resist sticking to a recommended serving of 3 slices.

-I cut each beetroot in half, slice each half into 5 pieces and fill up each jar with 30 slices of beets.
+To prepare the slices, I cut each cooked beetroot in half, sliced each half into five pieces, and filled each jar with 30 slices of beets.

 Can you eat Quick Pickled Beets on a low-carb diet?